-It follows a process set out in national legislation and guidance and once it has been through all the stages of preparation and consultation, it will be independently tested at a public examination to check it is sound, before it can be formally adopted.
+It follows a process set out in national legislation and guidance.
+Once it has been through all the stages of preparation and consultation, it will be independently tested at a public examination to check it is sound, before it can be formally adopted.
 The examination will test whether the Plan is realistic, deliverable and based on good evidence.

-Local Plans are key in making decisions on future planning applications in the area, alongside national planning policy and other supplementary guidance.
+Local Plans are the basis of decision-making on planning applications, alongside national planning policy and other supplementary guidance.

 Our new Plan takes inspiration from what is unique about our area, and embraces the bold new approaches that will help us achieve this vision.
 The First Proposals for the Plan have been guided by these principles – to ensure that development leaves Greater Cambridge better than before, for future generations.

 The Plan is at an early stage of development and there are no confirmed proposals to build anything anywhere yet, apart from on the sites that were allocated in the adopted 2018 Local Plans for Cambridge and South Cambridgeshire, and sites which already have planning permission.

 In our First Proposals we suggested 19 new sites that we think might be suitable for additional development to meet our needs up to 2041.
 These were chosen from over 900 sites that were assessed.
 These proposed sites have no planning status yet, and will not have any status until the new Plan is adopted, which may not be until 2024 or 2025.

 View a map of our proposed sites, which we consulted on as part of the First Proposals consultation.